Synthetixio/synpress/README.md

 3. You're done! 🎉

+If you would like to use custom paths for your tests and configs, feel free to mirror [default synpress config](https://github.com/Synthetixio/synpress/blob/dev/synpress.json) and modify it for your needs.
+Then you can direct synpress to use it with `--configFile` flag.

+For example: `synpress run --configFile __tests__/e2e/customConfig.json`

 ## ⚡ Important

 Synpress doesn't seem to communicate with metamask properly if `"chromeWebSecurity": false` flag is set.
 More about it [here](https://github.com/Synthetixio/synpress/issues/17).